Buyer Dispute Program

 When do I need to file a complaint?

-For purchases of physical goods under the Amazon A-to-z Guarantee, you must wait 15 days from the order date to submit a claim.
+For purchases of physical goods under the Amazon A-to-z Guarantee, you must wait 15 days from the charge date to submit a claim.
 From that point, you have 75 days to submit the claim.

 Buyers should wait 14 business days for the delivery of services and one business day for the delivery of digital items before filing a complaint.
 From that point, you have 30 days to submit the claim.